geoelectric/webapi-smoke-sprint/README.md

 Test Suite Requirements:

 ###geolocation:
-The second requirement is that Bug: 797513 be landed
+Bug 797513 (default geolocation) must be landed

 ###deviceStorage:
 These tests require that you set an sdcard size --sdcard 20/50/75..etc MB when the runtestsb2g.py command is executed.